-Because there is no specific medication that can treat vestibular migraines, doctors usually recommend a combination of abortive migraine medications and drugs used to treat vertigo and other vestibular disorders.
+Because there is no specific medication that can treat vestibular migraines, doctors usually recommend a combination of abortive and preventive treatments for migraine, vertigo, and other vestibular disorders.

 Sign up for priority access to coupons, specials, health tips, product announcements and more!